JEE Advanced Syllabus 2026: Download PDF, Important Topics, Weightage, Books, How to Prepare

 Integral calculus

-Integration as the inverse process of differentiation, indefinite integrals of standard functions, definite integrals and their properties, fundamental theorem of integral calculus.
+Integration as the inverse process of differentiation, indefinite integrals of standard functions, definite integrals and their properties, the fundamental theorem of integral calculus.

-Integration by parts, integration by the methods of substitution and partial fractions, application of definite integrals to the determination of areas involving simple curves.
+Integration by parts, integration by the methods of substitution and partial fractions, and application of definite integrals to the determination of areas involving simple curves.

 Vectors